Cîrnățeni

 Cîrnățeni is a village in Căușeni District, Moldova.

 The village has an area of about 31.6511 km^{2}, being at a distance of 5 km from Causeni city and 78 km from Chisinau.

 The village of Cîrnăţeni was first officially mentioned in 1651.

-Etymology

-Legend

-Once a great merchant from Tighina stood here.
-Other merchants and travelers stopped and expressed their wish that “if there were any place to eat and drink, the passers-by would rest and dine.
-After hearing the travelers’ wish, the merchant from Tighina ordered for such a place to be built.
-The hikers stopped, rested and ate nearby the village.
-Local cooks would prepare the most delicious sausages of various kinds.
-The news about the local sausages has quickly spread through the land.
-From those tasty sausages came the name of the village – Cîrnăţeni.
+According to legend, a merchant at the site was approached by travellers, who said people would stay and rest if food was available.
+The merchant responded by building a rest stop, and the town was named after the sausages served there.